Photo: Jack we caught trolling with an Iland Ilander surface lure

 BVI fishing techniques

-Check out my sailboat fishing guide for a full breakdown of the various ways you can catch fish in the BVIs – trolling, bottom dropping, jigging, etc.
+Check out my sailboat fishing guide for a full breakdown of the various ways you can catch fish in the BVIs – trolling, bottom dropping, jigging, etc. This post has information about the various fish of the Virgin Islands that you can expect to catch.

 I’d suggest you focus on trolling – it’s the best way to cover a lot of distance and fish whenever you are moving.